12 Essential Tennis Drills for Beginners & Kids

 Forward and Backward, Forehands and Backhands

-As mentioned previously one of the biggest challenges for new players is judging the speed and depth of a tennis ball that is coming towards them – something most experienced players take for granted.
+One of the biggest challenges for new players is judging the speed and depth of a tennis ball that is coming toward them – something experienced players take for granted.

-In this drill we’ll challenge the student to further develop their feel for speed and depth of the tennis ball, which they’d experience in a live rally.
+In this drill, we’ll challenge the student to develop their feel for speed and depth of the tennis ball, which they’d experience in a live rally.

-With your basket of balls, head to one side of the court and stand on the center service line, about two to three feet from the net.
+With your basket of balls, head to one side of the court and stand on the center service line, 2 to 3 feet from the net.
 Have your player stand at the center of the service line, ready for a forehand or backhand.

-In this drill you’re going to start by tossing them a ball that doesn’t require them to move too much as you did with the drill “ball toss forehands and backhands.”
-However, on the next shot you’re going to toss the ball a bit shorter, which forces them to move towards the ball and hit their shot.
+In this drill, you’re going to start by tossing them a ball that doesn’t require them to move too much, as you did with the drill “ball toss forehands and backhands.”
+However, on the next shot, you’re going to toss the ball a bit shorter, which forces them to move toward the ball and hit their shot.

-After each shot, the player should then return to the service line.
-Next you’ll want to toss a ball that forces your student to move backwards to be able to hit their shot.
+After each shot, the player should return to the service line.
+Next, you’ll want to toss a ball that forces your students to move back to be able to hit their shot.

-This is a great time to stress the importance of footwork to help position yourself to catch the ball at about waist height to ensure a consistent stroke each and every time, no matter where they are on the court.
+During this drill, you can stress the importance of footwork to help position yourself to catch the ball at about waist height to ensure a consistent stroke every time, no matter where they are on the court.

-You can take this drill to the next level simply by not telling them whether you’re going to toss it short, right at them or long, which will force them to anticipate and watch you and the ball more closely to gauge how they’ll have to move.
+You can take this drill to the next level by not telling them whether you’re going to toss it short, right at them, or long, which will force them to anticipate and watch you and the ball more closely to gauge how they’ll have to move.

 With a basket of balls, head to the service line on either side of the court.
-Next, position your student as if they were going to serve into the deuce court or just to the right of and behind the center service line.
+Next, position your student to serve into the deuce court, or just to the right of and behind the center service line.

-We’re going to start the player at the service line to make the idea of hitting a serve less daunting compared to working from the baseline.
+For this drill, we’re going to start the player at the service line rather than the baseline to make the idea of hitting a serve less daunting.

-Next, with the student standing in a closed stance place the basket, off it’s legs so the bottom of the basket sits on the ground, in front of your player.
-It should be placed at about 2 o’clock if they’re right handed, and about 10 o’clock if they are left handed.
+Next, with the student standing in a closed stance, place the bottom of the basket on the ground in front of them at about 2 o’clock if they’re right-handed, and about 10 o’clock if they are left-handed.

-With the player in position teach them the fundamentals of a proper toss, including tossing from the shoulder, keeping a nice smooth movement, how to hold the ball to ensure a clean release and the approximate height they should be tossing the ball.
+With the player in position, teach them the fundamentals of a proper toss, including tossing from the shoulder, keeping a smooth movement, how to hold the ball to ensure a clean release, and the approximate height they should be tossing the ball.

-The goal of the drill is to have the player consistently toss the ball and have it land in or within a few inches of the basket.
-You can make a game out of it by awarding 3 points for making in the basket, 2 points for hitting the basket and 1 point for missing the basket completely.
+The goal is for the player to consistently toss the ball in or within a few inches of the basket.
+You can make a game out of it by awarding 3 points for making it in the basket, 2 points for hitting the basket, and 1 point for missing the basket completely.

 Simple Service Motions

-For this drill the player won’t need their racquet so you can have them place it to the side.
-With the same court positioning in the last drill, have the player hold the ball in their dominant hand.
+For this drill, the player won’t need their racquet, so you can have them place it to the side.
+With the same court positioning as the last drill, have the player hold the ball in their dominant hand.

-In the first position we’ll have the student raise both their arms keeping them straight to form a “t.”
-You might want to reference this as “spread your wings” or something similar so they remember the pose.
+In the first position, we’ll have the students raise both their arms, keeping them straight to form a “t.”
+You might want to reference this as “spread your wings” or something similar, so they remember the pose.

-Have them practice making this a smooth motion until they feel comfortable you feel they’re keeping proper form.
+Have them practice making this a smooth motion until they feel comfortable, and you think they’re keeping proper form.

 Next, we’ll have them add in the second position.
-Have them “spread their wings,” and then have them drop their dominant arm’s elbow and raise their tossing hand to form the “trophy pose.”
-They should be forming a nice clean line that stretches from the hand of their tossing arm down through the shoulders to the elbow of their dominant arm.
+Have each student “spread their wings,” and then have them drop their dominant arm’s elbow and raise their tossing hand to form the “trophy pose.”
+They should create a clean line that stretches from the hand of their tossing arm down through the shoulders to the elbow of their dominant arm.

-At first, have them move to position one, pause, and then move to position two.
-Once they get a hang of it have them link the two movements together smoothly.
+At first, have them move to position one, pause, and then move to the next.
+Once each student gets the hang of it, have them link the two movements together smoothly.

 Have them repeat the service motion so that you can watch their form and provide feedback.
-The serve can be a daunting and complex motion for players, so this drill can help simplify it and make each part of the motion more concrete for the player.
+The serve can be a daunting and complicated motion for players, so this drill can help simplify it and make each part of the action more concrete for the player.

 Toss and Block Volleys

-In this drill we’re going to introduce our student to volleys.
-In the most basic sense, volleys are simply catching the ball in the air before it bounces and blocking it back to the opposite side of the court.
+In this drill, we’re going to introduce our students to volleys.
+In the most basic sense, volleys are catching the ball in the air before it bounces and blocking it back to the opposite side of the court.

 In practice, volleys can involve a lot of complex movements, so we’re going to start simply by getting them comfortable at the net.

-Start by ensure your player is holding a continental grip, in which the player holds their racquet as if it were a hammer.
+Start by ensuring your player is using a continental grip, in which the player holds their racquet as if it were a hammer.

-Have your student head to one side of the court and stand on the center service line and about three or four feet from the net.
-You can head over to the opposite side of the court and stand at the service line, or a few feet closer to the net, along the center service line as well.
+Have your student stand on the center service line, 3 or 4 feet from the net.
+You can head to the opposite side of the court and stand at the service line, or a few feet closer to the net, along the center service line as well.

-Before tossing any balls their way go over the basic movement for a forehand volley.
-Have them get in their starting position with their racquet head held at about eye level and knees slightly bent.
+Before tossing any balls, go over the basic movement for a forehand volley.
+Have them get in their starting position with their racquet head at about eye level, and knees slightly bent.

-Next, have them release their hand and have them step their opposite foot forward and across their body keeping their racquet in front of their head to punch the ball with their racquet.
-It can be important to stress that they shouldn’t swing at volleys, as this is a tendency for beginners.
+Next, have them release their hand and step their opposite foot forward across their body while keeping their racquet in front to punch the ball.
+It’s important to stress that they shouldn’t swing at volleys, as this is a tendency for beginners.